 You continue along the creek bottom and pass backcountry campsites 1 and 2, then climb to camp 3.
 From here you drop down into the La Verkin Creek drainage.
 Red rock walls surround you as La Verkin Creek bubbles below.
 Follow the creek upstream on a trail that alternates between hard pack ground and soft sand.
 The valley walls begin to close in bringing the red rock nearer and making them seem even taller.

 At 6.4 miles from Lee Pass, and after passing backcountry sites 4 through 9, you’ll come to the 0.6 mile spur trail to the Kolob Arch viewpoint.
 Take this trail to add an additional 1.2 miles to your trip.
-(Read more about the Kolob Arch Trail in the Kolob Arch description in the 10-15 mile hikes.)
+(Read more about the Kolob Arch Trail in the Kolob Arch description.)

 From here the La Verkin Creek Trail continues uphill to meet up with the Hop Valley Trail which offers another alternative route mentioned below.
 Continue on the La Verkin Creek Trail for more creek bottom goodness of shrubs, trees, plants, cool rock features, and towering rock walls.

 Approximately two miles past the Hop Valley Trail junction, you’ll come to camp 13 and Bear Trap Canyon.
 This slot canyon is easily hikeable for a quarter-mile and feels like a miniature version of the Narrows with towering walls and a flat bottom.
 The end of the hike and the turnaround point occurs at the cove containing a beautiful little waterfall.